 Between Christmas and New Year

-If you’re wondering what to do in London between Christmas and New Year, never fear – you will be spoiled for choice!
+If you’re wondering what to do in London between Christmas and New Year, never fear – you will be spoiled for choice in this most multicultural of capital cities!
 Of course, London is a major tourist attraction year round, and all the major sights and museums will be open during this period.
 But if you want to really see the season like a Brit, here are some other options.